Vevo is a video network that produces and distributes music videos and related content across a variety of hardware devices and online platforms.

 Throughout the coming months, Vevo maintained its platform expansion strategy.
 It released apps for a variety of devices and operating systems, including a mobile-friendly website, the Ouya console, an iPad app, Windows Phone 7, or Roku amongst others.

-All of those initiatives finally led Google to pull the trigger on investing in the company.
+All of those initiatives finally led Google to invest in the company.
 In June, it poured approximately $50 million into Vevo, valuing it at roughly $650 million.
 Furthermore, the two parties also extended their music licensing agreement to keep Vevo’s videos on YouTube.

 However, Vevo also became the first service that blocked YouTube’s offline viewing feature as it wouldn’t be able to serve ads against those views.
 Nevertheless, that didn’t keep the service from continuing on its expansion strategy.